-- Just 1.3 km in from the Leichhardt Way, the bush camping and picnic area is a perfect place to stop and stay. - Visit the stunning natural viewing area overlooking Gorge Creek and across to Devil's Nest - a large cluster of jagged rocks jutting up from a distant ridge. - 1.7 km along the Northern Historic Flagged Road, at the north-west end of the park, you'll find Flagstaff Hill parking area.
+- Gorge Creek and across to Devil's Nest - a large cluster of jagged rocks jutting up from a distant ridge. - 1.7 km along the Northern Historic Flagged Road, at the north-west end of the park, you'll find Flagstaff Hill parking area.
 From here you can access the remnants of the 1860s hand-laid 'flagged stone' road, built from great slabs of rock by a crew of just 16 men.
-The road was used to transport wool from Roma to the Rockhampton port. - Three amazing Flagstaff Hill drive routes - refer to the maps and directions on page 44-45 of this brochure.
+The road was used to transport wool from Roma to the Rockhampton - Three amazing Flagstaff Hill drive routes - refer to the maps and directions on page 44-45 of this brochure.